Secrets to the Perfect St. Paddy's Day Corned Beef and Cabbage

 How to Cook Corned Beef Four Ways

 Here are four ways to cook corned beef: in your Instant Pot or pressure cooker, boiled, oven-braised, and in your slow cooker.

 Fork-tender brisket in a fraction of the time.
-That's the beauty of using your pressure cooker or Instant Pot multi-cooker to make corned beef.
+That's the beauty of using your electric pressure cooker or Instant Pot multi-cooker to make corned beef.